-The Company's Financial Statements and Schedules, together with the independent auditors' report thereon, appear at pages F-1 through F-27, and S-1, respectively, of this Form 10-K. The supplementary financial information required by Item 302 of Regulation S-K is included in this Annual Report under Item 6.
+The Company's Financial Statements and Schedules, together with the independent registered public accounting firm report thereon, appear at pages F-1 through F-31, and S-1, respectively, of this Form 10-K. The supplementary financial information required by Item 302 of Regulation S-K is included in this Annual Report under Item 7.